An educational three dimensional model to describe the masticatory apparatus of the phalangeroid possum, Trichosurus vulpecula

 A turntable animation was created to give the audience an overall sense of spatial relationships in the masticatory apparatus.
 An exploded view animation demonstrates the layering of the muscles.
 Deeper structures, such as the pterygoids, are visualized by seeing through the mandible.

-AN IMPROVED TOOL FOR VISUAL COMMUNICATION
+A new TOOL FOR VISUAL COMMUNICATION

 Articulated 3D PRINTED MODEL